 - 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
-Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.
-To ensure communications on the LGA during long term recovery efforts, the Behind track coverage have been reduced to 3 hour 70 meter supports for 3 days in a row each week. - On days 022 through 025, during the DSN 70 meter supports, recovery commanding was conducted to ensure that the transmitter is in its operational configuration.
-No signal was received by the DSN radio science receivers. - On day 022, the Behind observatory entered superior solar conjunction at the 2 degree SPE angle.
-Recovery efforts will resume post solar conjunction on day 075 with increasing the ground transmit power through arraying uplink stations and implementing the Failure Review Board recommendations.
+Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below. - The Behind observatory entered superior solar conjunction at the two degree SPE angle on day 022.
+Recovery efforts will resume post solar conjunction on day 082 with increasing the ground transmit power through arraying uplink stations and implementing the Failure Review Board recommendations.